-With the exception of the foregoing, there have been no significant changes in the contracts of the other members who carry out C-Suite functions as board directors.
+In fiscal year 2022, there have been no significant changes in the contracts of the members who carry out C-Suite functions as board directors.

 B.12.
 Explain any supplementary remuneration earned by the board directors for services rendered other than those inherent to their position.